Junk (nightclub): Origins

 The first Junk night was held in September 2002.
 Abbott and Webb, enthusiasts of 1960s Mod culture, joined forces with O'Shea, whose background in design and jungle raves helped shape the night's aesthetic.
 The Royal Hotel's basement location provided an underground atmosphere that resonated with Southend's isolated, obsessive subculture.

 Music and atmosphere

 Junk was known for its eclectic, high-energy playlists that spanned post-punk, electroclash, 1960s garage rock, jungle, and dub reggae.
 Tracks like "Contort Yourself" by The Contortions, "Fuck the Pain Away" by Peaches, and classics by Wire, Delta 5, and Frankie Knuckles filled the sticky, dim-lit basement space.
 The dress code leaned toward DIY styling — asymmetric haircuts, surplus military wear, and thrifted punk looks.

 The crowd, nicknamed "Junk kids," included local teens and a growing number of East London creatives who made the trip by C2C train.
-The venue attracted acts such as Neils Children, The Violets, Kap Bambino, and No Bra (band), all performing either in the basement or the grand upstairs ballroom.
+The venue attracted acts such as Neils Children, The Violets, Kap Bambino, and No Bra, all performing either in the basement or the grand upstairs ballroom.